Copyright Infringement, Peer-to-Peer File Sharing, and Intellectual Property Policy

 Meridian University's curriculum is proprietary and may not be duplicated, adapted, or exploited without written approval from Meridian University's Legal Affairs Team.

-Meridian intellectual property includes all written course content and terminology provided within the Pivot learning platform or by other means unless such content is clearly attributed to a source external to the University.
+Meridian intellectual property includes all written course content and terminology provided within the learning platform or by other means unless such content is clearly attributed to a source external to the University.

 Curriculum provided via class session teaching -- whether onsite or via video call -- is provided by University faculty based on the University's course outlines and rubrics and is the property of the University.
 Concepts and principles that are used in the teaching of Meridian courses generally include references to the University's own rubrics, learning outcomes, and other publications.
 This curricular content is owned by the University and must be regarded as such when it comes to academic reference and business enterprise efforts undertaken by students, faculty, and staff.